Facebook Twitter Google+ YouTube Flickr 500px

 __________________________________________________________________________________________________

-Thanks to Camera Canada for sending me a review copy of this lens.
+Thanks to TTArtisan for sending me a review copy of this lens.
 As always, this is a completely independent review.
-All opinions and conclusions are my own. *I have done this review on my Canon EOS R5 camera.
+All opinions and conclusions are my own.
+I’m doing this review on a 40MP Fujifilm X-H2 camera.
+You can find the visit the TTArtisan listing page for the lens to get more information.

 __________________________________________________________________________________________________